Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 > "We measure and help companies to reduce the carbon footprint of their information systems and support them throughout their sustainable digital journey."

 MIKUJY is unique in that it is the first Swiss company to offer an all-in-one solution with:
-- An assessment of IT's footprint on the 8 measurable environmental indicators and the maturity of organisations in relation to responsible digital practices;
+- An assessment of IT's footprint on the 8 measurable environmental indicators and the maturity of organisations in relation to sustainable IT practices;
 - Strategy creation;
 - The creation of action plans;
 - Change management, by promoting employee awareness via workshops enhanced by didactic videos and games calling on collective intelligence
 - Certification training for employees;
-- And certification in digital responsibility.
+- And certification in sustainable IT.

-MIKUJY is the only company to certify organisations as digitally responsible in Switzerland (NR label from the ISIT-CH association).
+MIKUJY is the only company to certify organisations on sustainable IT in Switzerland (NR label from the ISIT-CH association).

 To support MIKUJI's activities, Ivan introduced us to the various modules of the [CircularIT](https://circularit.mikujy.com/) web platform.